-A clear path to easy reporting
+The solution: Plandek’s clear path to easy reporting

-If, for example, you were to report on velocity, burn downs, sprint target completion every day, you would be able to link the velocity changes to the time it takes my engineers to review a PR.
-This can then spark up a conversation with an Engineering Manager to see if there needs to be a review of the PR review process because perhaps velocity is slowly decreasing.
+If, for example, you were to report on velocity, burn downs, and sprint target completion every day, you would be able to link the velocity changes to the time it takes my engineers to review a PR.
+This can then spark up a conversation with an engineering manager to see if there needs to be a review of the PR review process because perhaps velocity is slowly decreasing.
 Or users can see what the actual lead time of a feature is by incorporating the deployment data with Jira (or Azure) data.

-An example: ticket flow
+An example: Ticket Flow